ChrisChunh/ChrisChunh.github.io/_posts/2019-05-14-Neuro-Evolution-Research-Paper.md

 This project focused on developing a software solution (as a shippable product) that addresses one or more of the following problems that have arisen as a result of the global COVID-19 pandemic.

-Find the project guideline [here] ({% https://www.minorityprogrammers.org/COVID19Hackathon.pdf 2020-04-17-MPA COVID-19 2020 Web Hackathon %})
+Find the project guideline [here] <a href=" https://www.minorityprogrammers.org/COVID19Hackathon.pdf "> COVID-19 2020 Web Hackathon </a>
  <iframe width="420" height="315" src="https://www.youtube.com/watch?v=IJBsP7gY4bg" frameborder="0" allowfullscreen></iframe>